 ❌ Base not included

-This is an excellent rear-facing car seat with exceptional safety features, a stylish design and – our favourite bit – a rotating base, so you don’t have to be a contortionist to get your baby in and out of the car.
+This is an excellent rear-facing car seat with exceptional safety features, a stylish design, and – our favourite bit – a rotating base, In other words, it means you don’t have to be a contortionist to get your baby in and out of the car.

 2. Best premium car seat: Be Safe iZi Twist B-E iSize